-Aubach spring (1080 m asl) is a large non-permanent spring located in the Hochifen-Gottesacker area, on the border between Germany and Austria (Northern Alps).
-The Hochifen-Gottesacker system covers an area of about 35 km2 and its altitude varies between 1000 and 2230 m asl (Chen et al., 2018).
-The area is under a cool temperate, humid climate and is strongly affected by snow accumulation and melting, which typically occur between November and May (Chen et al., 2018).
-The spring is located in the Schwarzwasser valley, which follows the geological contact between highly karstified limestone (Schrattenkalk formation) in the northern and western part and impermeable sedimentary rocks of the Flysch zone in the southern part (Goldscheider, 2005).
+Aubach spring (1080 ma.s.l.) is a large non-permanent spring located in the Hochifen-Gottesacker area, on the border between Germany and Austria (northern Alps).
+The Hochifen-Gottesacker system covers an area of about 35 km2 and its altitude varies between 1000 and

+2230 ma.s.l.
+(Chen et al., 2018).
+The area is under a cool, temperate and humid climate and is strongly affected by snow accumulation and melting, which typically occur between November and May (Chen et al., 2018).
+The spring is located in the Schwarzwasser Valley, which follows the geological contact between highly karstified limestone (Schrattenkalk formation) in the northern and western parts and impermeable sedimentary rocks of the Flysch zone in the southern part (Goldscheider, 2005).
 The main catchment of Aubach spring is estimated to be approximately 9 km2 (Goldscheider, 2005; Chen and Goldscheider, 2014).
 The spring also receives inflow from several upstream karst catchments and the Flysch zone, where surface runoff can sink into an estavelle and pass through an underground karst conduit during low-flow periods, as demonstrated by multiple tracer tests (Goldscheider, 2005).